-You can find this same info here for download: Link to downloadable Internet TV Connectivity for Residents
+You can find this same info here for download: downloadable Internet TV Connectivity for Residents

 There are hard-wired network connections in every room in the residence halls and wireless coverage throughout the residence areas.
 It is highly recommended when you are connecting in your room, use a hard-wired connection.
 This will provide you with a more consistent and faster connection.
 To do this, you will need an Ethernet cable.
 Plug one end of the Ethernet cable into your computer and the other end into the jack in the wall of your room (or into the mini-hub provided by Housing).
 You can purchase an Ethernet cable in UNF’s bookstore or any store that sells computer supplies.

 When using a wireless connection, it is highly recommended you choose a network that has the word “secure” in its name.
 The “secure” wireless networks provide access to more UNF resources and they encrypt the data (provides better security).
 The “secure” wireless networks require you to login using your UNFID and password.
 The “guest” network requires no login and only provides access to the Internet and Internet-facing services.
 The “guest” network is designed for use by campus visitors (not affiliated with UNF).